wurikiji/Kakao-Scheduler/README.md

 Computing Engine***.
 If you want to test the real server, add [kakao-scheduler](http://plus.kakao.com/home/oojk1uqx) to your [KakaoTalk](http://www.kakao.com/talk/) account (kakao-scheduler link works properly only on smartphone).

+## Command list

+login : Login to the scheduler using Google Account. verify : Verify your login information.

 ## Scheduler
 TODO: in progress.